jamesdeal89/UniCare/team_31_health_app/assets/privacy_policy.md

 ### Others we share personal information with

-- Other relevant third parties:
-- - Email addresses and password hashed will be stored using Google Cloud's Firebase service and is subject to their terms of service which can be found at https://cloud.google.com/terms/. \"Google\" has the meaning given at https://cloud.google.com/terms/google-entity.
+- Email addresses and password hashed will be stored using Google Cloud's Firebase service and is subject to their terms of service which can be found at https://cloud.google.com/terms/. \"Google\" has the meaning given at https://cloud.google.com/terms/google-entity.

 ## Duty of confidentiality